 Welcome to the Ohio Certified Volunteer Naturalist Program

-How to Become an OCVN
+How to Become an OCVN:

+1. Complete the 40-hour OCVN course at an approved location.
 To find an approved OCVN course location near you go to Find a Course.

-Once you have completed your coursework, you must volunteer for a nonprofit organization that has a similar mission for a minimum of 40 hours within the first full year after completing your coursework.
-After course completion, OCVNs typically volunteer in the following service categories: Education/Interpretation & Outreach, Citizen Science, Land Stewardship, and Program Support.
+2. Volunteer and/or complete 40 hours of additional continuing education.
+Once you have completed your coursework, you volunteer for a nonprofit organization that has a similar mission for a minimum of 40 hours and/or complete and additional 40 hours of continuing education after completing your coursework.
+After course completion, OCVNs typically volunteer in the following service categories: Education/Interpretation & Outreach, Community Science, Land Stewardship, and Program Support.
 See 'About Us' for more details.

-To maintain your status as an OCVN you must continue to volunteer a minimum of 20 hours per year, and attend at least 8 hours of continuing education per year.
+3. Maintain your certification.
+To maintain your status as an OCVN you must continue to volunteer and/or complete additional continuing education for a minimum of 30 hours per year.